 Changes in the geographic distribution of Jews have affected their distribution not only among countries, but also significantly within countries, and have resulted in a preference for Jews to live in major metropolitan areas.
 Within metropolitan areas, too, Jews have manifested unique propensities to settle or resettle in specific neighborhoods that were more compatible with their socioeconomic status, and/or more attractive to them because of the vicinity of employment or Jewish community facilities (DellaPergola and Sheskin 2015).
 Most metropolitan areas include extended inhabited territory and several municipal authorities around the central city, definitions varying by country.
 It is not easy to create a truly standardized picture of Jews in major cities, as some of the available figures refer to different years and only roughly compare with each other regarding Jewish population definitions and evaluation methods.
-For example, in the case of a recent Jewish population study of the service area of UJA/Federation of New York (Cohen, Ukeles, and Miller 2012), we subtracted about 100,000 individuals of the 1,538,000 that had been included in the Jewish population count because they were neither born Jewish nor had converted to Judaism and therefore could not be considered part of the core Jewish population.
+For example, in the case of a recent Jewish population study of the service area of UJA/Federation of New York (Cohen, Ukeles, and Miller 2012), we subtracted about 100,000 individuals of the 1,538,000 that were included in the Jewish population count because they were neither born Jewish nor had converted to Judaism.
+We therefore did not consider them part of the core Jewish population.
 This correction affected our estimate for the New York CSA.
 On similar grounds, we introduced a correction in the Jewish population estimate for the San Francisco Bay CSA (Phillips 2005).
-Note that in the Sheskin and Dashefsky report on the US Jewish Population, they did not use these corrections as they decided to use the estimates used by the local Jewish federations.
+Note that elsewhere in this volume, Sheskin and Dashefsky did not use these corrections as they rely mostly on the estimates resulting from definitions used by the local Jewish federations.

-The unequivocal fact of an overwhelmingly urban concentration of Jewish populations globally is shown by the fact that in 2016 more than half (53.6 %) of world Jewry lived in only five metropolitan areas (Israel Central Bureau of Statistics 2015; and see Sheskin and Dashefsky in this volume).
-These five areas-including the main cities and vast urbanized territories around them-were Tel Aviv, New York, Jerusalem, Los Angeles, and Haifa (Table 6).
-Over two-thirds (67.9 %) of world Jewry lived in the five previously mentioned largest areas plus the following six: South Florida, San Francisco/San Jose, Washington/Baltimore, Philadelphia, Chicago, and Boston.
-Paris lost one position, reflecting Jewish emigration from France.
-In 2016, the 17 largest metropolitan concentrations of Jewish population, each with 100,000 Jews or more, encompassed 76% of all Jews worldwide.
+The unequivocal fact of an overwhelmingly urban concentration of Jewish populations globally is shown by the fact that in 2017 more than half (53.9%) of world Jewry lived in only five metropolitan areas (Israel Central Bureau of Statistics 2016; Sheskin and Dashefsky in this volume).
+These five areas including the main cities and vast urbanized territories around them-were Tel Aviv, New York, Jerusalem, Los Angeles, and Haifa (Table 6).
+Over two-thirds (68%) of world Jewry lived in the five previously mentioned largest areas plus the following six: South Florida, San Francisco/San Jose.
+Washington/Baltimore, Philadelphia, Boston, and Chicago.
+Paris' position reflects Jewish emigration from France.
+In 2017, the 17 largest metropolitan concentrations of Jewish population, each with 100,000 Jews or more, encompassed 76% of all Jews worldwide.